katereverie/django_assessment_dev_journal/tasks_journal/task3.md

 10. fixed update issue (updating customer and employee not reflected in changes) by using `get_or_create()`
     - This is an issue with my unfamiliarty with Djangp (must deep dive)
 11. simplified __str__ method to return customer and employee name directly (probably trivial)
+12. moved back link, h2 to the middle

 ## Demos: index view and detail view